 Sauna Guide

 Looking at Plunge alternatives?
 Compare the premium cold plunge against Redwood Outdoors plus a chiller, Renu, and Cold Stoic.
-Real numbers, no ranking bias.
+Real numbers, real tradeoffs.

 Before anything else: Plunge is a cold plunge, not a sauna.
 If you landed here looking for a sauna, this is the wrong page.
 This page is for buyers building the full contrast setup, sauna plus cold plunge, and trying to figure out the cold half without overpaying.

-The honest issue with Plunge is the price.
-Plunge is the brand most people picture when they think cold plunge, and its tubs typically land somewhere around $5,000 to $6,000 or more depending on model and chiller.
+The issue with Plunge is the price.
+Plunge is the brand most people picture when they think cold plunge, and while the entry Pop-Up now starts at $2,990, the core tubs land roughly $5,500 to $9,000 depending on model and chiller, and the All-In runs $9,990 and up.
 You are paying for a genuinely good product, but a large share of that number is brand, packaging, and a finished look.
 The cold water itself is not expensive to produce.
 A plain insulated tub and a standalone chiller hit the same temperature for noticeably less.
 You also still own the same realities Plunge does not remove: it needs a dedicated outlet, the chiller draws power continuously, it has a real footprint on a deck or in a garage, and the water needs filtration and upkeep.
 None of that makes Plunge a bad product.
 It makes it a premium product, and you should know whether you are buying the cold or the logo.

 In this guide:

-- How Plunge compares to a Redwood Outdoors tub plus a Polar Monkey chiller, Renu, and Cold Stoic
+• How Plunge compares to a Redwood Outdoors tub plus a standalone chiller, and Renu Therapy's tanks including the Cold Stoic line

 Plunge vs the 3 main alternatives

-Numbers below are widely published public pricing as of early 2026.
+Numbers below are current published pricing from each brand's site as of August 2026.
 Cold plunge pricing moves a lot with promotions, chiller size, and bundle, so where a figure varies or we could not confirm it we wrote "confirm" instead of guessing.
 Always check the current product page before you buy.

-A few honest notes on the table.
+A few notes on the table.
 None of these is a sauna.
 They are the cold side only.
-The DIY tub plus chiller route is the cheapest path to the same water temperature, but it is the most hands-on: you choose the tub, choose the chiller, and make them work together.
-Renu and Cold Stoic sit in the middle as cheaper all-in-one tubs that remove most of that work without Plunge's premium.
+The DIY tub plus chiller route is still the cheapest path to the same water temperature, but only if you pick a right-sized budget chiller, and it is the most hands-on: you choose the tub, choose the chiller, and make them work together.
+Renu Therapy's tanks, including the Cold Stoic line, are all-in-one but no longer the mid-priced option: current pricing starts at $7,200 and runs past Plunge's core tubs.
 Cheaper is not automatically worse here.
 It is the same cold for a different amount of money and effort.

 What Plunge does better than the alternatives